tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 9 - Wireframes.md

 This is the stage in which you will align on web structure, content and copy.
 Once approved you can move into visual design.

-If it's an internal/personal project (or client is ok with it) you can do the visual design fro mthe paper and skip Figma phase.
+If it's an internal/personal project (or client is ok with it) you can do the visual design from the paper and skip Figma phase. (but as other youtuber does: it is good to have copy ready and finished during wireframing phase).